 - Try out the online learning orientation tool.

 The mission of the MPP is to prepare competent graduates to practice as Registered Dietitian Nutritionists for emerging roles in diverse settings, to promote human health and well-being and improve quality of life.

-The ISU DI will develop competent entry-level registered dietitian nutritionists who possess skills necessary for success in current and emerging roles in dietetics practice in diverse settings.
+Goal 1: The Graduate program will provide integrated foundation knowledge and supervised experiential learning to prepare competent entry-level RDNs who possess skills necessary for success in the emerging roles in diverse settings

-- At least 90% of program interns complete program requirements within 9.1 months (150% of program length).
+- Program completion: At least 80% of program graduates complete program/degree requirements within 1.5 years (150% of the program length)